Write a Business Contract: Key Considerations

-- For certain subject matter, a contract is required to be in writing
+- For certain subject matter, a contract must be in writing

-There may be further legal requirements depending on the state you live in and the subject matter of the contract, but if you keep the above requirements in mind when writing a business contract, you'll be on the right track.
+There may be additional legal requirements depending on state laws where you live and the subject matter of the contract.
+For instance, a real estate or sales contract may have specific requirements.
+But if you keep these necessities in mind, you'll be on the right track.

 Offer and Acceptance

-For all contracts there must be at least two parties.
-One party makes an offer and the other party accepts it.
+When a contract is formed, an offer and acceptance process occurs between at least two parties.
 For example, your mechanic calls you and tells you he can replace your muffler for $300.
 If you say yes, you've accepted his offer.
-If you tell him you need a day to think about it, there has been no acceptance and therefore no valid contract has been made.
+If you tell him you need a day to think about it, there has been no acceptance, and therefore no valid contract has been made.